moetsi/Sensor-Stream-Pipe/README.md

 # Sensor Stream Pipe

-Moetsi's Sensor Stream Pipe (SSP) is an open-source C++ streaming pipeline that makes it easier to process both color and depth data.
+Moetsi's Sensor Stream Pipe (SSP) is the first open-source C++ modular kit-of-parts that compresses, streams, and processes sensor data (RGB-D).
 It does this by efficiently compressing raw data streams, allowing developers to send multiple video types over the network in real time.
 Frame data can be sent in its raw form (JPG/PNG frames), or compressed using a myriad of codecs, leveraged on FFmpeg/LibAV and NV Codec to considerably reduce bandwidth strain.

+SSP is designed to help overcome the limitations of on-device sensor data processing.

 In its current incarnation, Moetsi’s pipe supports the [Azure Kinect DK](https://azure.microsoft.com/en-us/services/kinect-dk/) RGB-D camera and existing datasets (e.g. [BundleFusion](https://graphics.stanford.edu/projects/bundlefusion/), [MS RGB-D 7 scenes](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/) and [VSFS](http://graphics.stanford.edu/projects/vsfs/)), but we’re planning to support other cameras and devices (e.g. Kinect v2 and Structure Core) in the near future.
 At the same time, we’ve made the Moetsi SSP totally open source so that you can build out support for any devices that you want to too!